-Black and Gray Morality: In both games, the people you work for are in it for their own agenda.
-Granted, most of the factions agree that General Song and Ramon Solano have to go, but that's the only thing they agree on.
-Even Beijing, manipulative and opportunistic as they be, sincerely believe the Koreans would be better off under a Chinese protectorate than to fall into misule; these are not 'bad guys' whom we can blindly hate.
-You're expected to work for each faction, playing them against each other, if need be, in order to get lots of money.
+Black and Gray Morality: Even Beijing, manipulative and opportunistic as they be, sincerely believe the Koreans would be better off under a Chinese protectorate than to fall into misule; these are not 'bad guys' whom we can blindly hate.

 The second game's factions run from gray to black in varying shades.
 The VZ are black, being a regime of soldiers supporting a dictator out to exploit their oil for his own profit, with the Jamacan pirates being right next to them (being, y'know, Ruthless Modern Pirates).
 Universal Petroleum is little better, being focused entirely on oil profits, with Dr. Rubin even explicitly saying that she's there to use "any and all means" to keep the oil flowing.
 The AN and Chinese forces are only present to secure the oil for themselves, though there are some hints of humanitarian work as well, including a Chinese mission to escort ambulances, but they're still focused on taking each other out.
 The nicest faction actually seems to be the PLAV guerrillas, who are focused on protecting the people of Venezuela and overthrowing Solano's regime.